lorenacimpean/rx_connectivity_checker/README.md

 ## What it does:

-`basic_connectivity_checker` helps you monitor network connectivity in real time for Dart and Flutter apps.
+`rx_connectivity_checker` helps you monitor network connectivity in real time for Dart and Flutter apps.
 You can react to connectivity changes, detect slow connections, and combine immediate and continuous connectivity checks.